zhuoyijoeyzhao/zhuoyijoeyzhao.github.io/_pages/about.md

 - *2019.09 - 2023.06*, Beijing Jiaotong University, Bachelor of Engineering in Information Engineering.

 # News
 - *Dec.
 2024*: Our paper entitled “Optimizing Age of Information without Knowing the Age of Information” has been accepted by **IEEE INFOCOM 2025**.
+See you at London!

 # Publications and Manuscript